In Midtown and Uptown, eat/drink/shop gathering places thrive where strip malls once stood.

 The Yard’s story began in 1954, when it was constructed as a Triumph car showroom, which later became a motorcycle dealership.
 When Rumpeltin first laid eyes on the 53,000-square-foot compound, it was home to about one pigeon per square foot; but restaurateur Sam Fox of Fox Restaurant Concepts soon bought into the concept.

-“These places were—and are—part of the social fabric of the neighborhood,” says Rumpeltin.
+“These places were—and are—part of the social fabric of the neighborhood,” Rumpeltin says.
 “They’re not something that was just plopped here.
 They’re part of an insider experience, and people like that.”

 Not far away, Uptown Plaza was built at the corner of Central Avenue and Camelback Road in 1955 by Del Webb (he of Sun City fame) as Phoenix’s first suburban shopping center, offering necessities like a supermarket, department store, coffee shop and restaurant.
 The plaza had numerous facelifts and coverups over the years, but when developers Vintage Partners acquired it recently, they opted to go back in time, working with a local design team that stripped walls to reveal original brick.
 They added slim, 1950s-style canopies, more landscaping and signage in a typeface that looks like it’s been there since Eisenhower’s presidency.

-Sure, a few national chains like Shake Shack and Lou Malnati’s Pizza have taken root at the restored Uptown Plaza, but plenty of homegrown talents have also blossomed, including Flower Child’s healthy dining options, R & R Surplus casual wear and Arizona’s original gourmet supermarket, AJ’s Fine Foods.
+Sure, a few national chains like Shake Shack and Lou Malnati’s Pizza have taken root at the restored Uptown Plaza, but plenty of homegrown talents have also blossomed, including Flower Child’s healthy dining options, pints and bites at Huss Brewing Co., R & R Surplus casual wear and Arizona’s original gourmet supermarket, AJ’s Fine Foods.

 “We’re preserving the history of Phoenix,” says Kitchell, referring to his work and alluding to that done by other local colleagues.
 “We’re weaving those stories into a new purpose.”